samanasevana/samanasevanasite/src/content/support/06-offering-medicine.md

 Also, if one has anything in mind about the types of things one would like to provide it is useful to specify them (i.e. I would like to offer you herbs, or the costs of any medical treatments, or acupuncture, etc.).
 If it is intended for absolutely any type of treatment or medicine one can specify that as well.

-For expenses more than several hundred dollars, Bhante would likely call or email several people to see if they would like to share the costs.
+For expenses more than several hundred dollars, Āyasmā Guṇavīro would likely call or email several people to see if they would like to share the costs.